EANM Executive Secretariat, Hollandstrasse 14 / Mezzanine, A-1020 Vienna, Austria

 In addition, the new version of the EANM paediatric dosage card (v 01.02.2014) was provided.

 PedDoseIn addition to the dosage card, the PedDose App was developed and recently updated to the new, harmonized guideline.
 Available for Android and iPhone, the App was downloaded over 2,500 times on Google Play.
 Reviews by users rated it with 4.6 out of 5 stars.

-Download: Android Version / iPhone Version (currently under maintenance)
+Download: Android Version / iPhone Version available on the App Store

 Calculation of the administered activity in [MBq] and [mCi]

 This card is based upon the publication by Jacobs F, Thierens H, Piepsz A, Bacher K, Van de Wiele C, Ham H, Dierckx RA.
 Optimized tracer-dependent dosage cards to obtain weightindependent effective doses.
 Eur J Nucl Med Mol Imaging.
 2005 May; 32(5):581-8.

 M. Lassmann, S.T.Treves.
 Pediatric Radiopharmaceutical Administration: Harmonization of the 2007 EANM Paediatric Dosage Card (Version 1.5.2008) and the 2010 North America Consensus guideline, Eur J Nucl Med Mol Imaging.
 2014, DOI: 10.1007/s00259-014-2731-9.